input-output-hk/cardano-sl/networking/notes/shelley/CommunicationPatterns.md

 Should the publisher acknowledge add/remove topic?
 If a subscriber adds a topic and then removes it, there may be announces for that topic inbound.

+Comment: Marcin

+> We could send them back with the ack message for remove, or if we don't want them, remove the subscriber only after the queue was cleared up to remove request.
+If we have all the requests in a FIFO this property will hold.

 ## Interface